 With soundcard RTTY enabled, you can optionally enable G3YYD's 2Tone RTTY demodulator to decode RTTY in parallel with the MMTTY engine.
 2Tone displays an independent Main window with a spectrum display and yellow Mark/Space indicators; the characters it decodes appear in a receive pane on WinWarbler's Main window with a channel label of 2 (for 2Tone).
 2Tone's Main window also provides a button that toggles between wide and narrow filtering, a button that toggles between optimization for normal and fluttered signals, and a menu that lets you enable or disable squelch, and displays a Settings window that selects the soundcard and soundcard channel to be used, operating mode, and RTTY baud rate.

 WinWarbler's RTTY settings default to support soundcard RTTY operation immediately after installation, but you can optimize them to improve performance in specific conditions -- including by adjusting the MMTTY engine's demodulation parameters.

 If you have an external modem connected to your PC via a serial port, you can enable a second receive pane -- its channel label is X (for eXternal modem).

 With both soundcard and external modem receive panes active, you can decode the same signal simultaneously (diversity decoding), or simultaneously monitor nearby signals -- such as a DX station and her pileup.
 Clicking the soundcard RTTY or external modem receive pane selects it; the currently selected pane is distinguished by a red channel label on its left-hand border.
-The Transmit panel's QSO selector lets you specify whether transmission is accomplished via soundcard RTTY or via the external modem:
+On the Main window, the RTTY receive & transmit panel's QSO selector lets you specify whether transmission is accomplished via soundcard RTTY or via the external modem:

 |via selected pane|